V01D-NULL/MoonOS/README.md

 # VALIDITY OS
-Validity OS is a monolithic kernel targeting the x86 architecture (IA32 ~ 32 bits).
+Validity OS is a monolithic kernel targeting the x86_64 architecture.

 # Features
-- Mulitboot compliant
+- Stivale2 boot protocol
-	- Uses GRUB2
+- Limine bootloader
 - GDT
-- Interrupts
+- Interrupts (kinda, custom IRQ's don't get called and cause a GPF if called using the int instruction)
 - CPU Identification
 - Serial in & output
-- CMOS/RTC Timestamp
-- Simple VFS

 # Future features:
 - A simple heap / memory allocator
 - Paging
-- Multiboot2 (Due to my computer's problems this is on hold for an unkown timespan (that is until I can afford a new computer))
+- APIC
 - ACPI
 - Many hardware drivers including but not limited to:
 	- Network cards